Seattle-area traffic congestion is among the worst in the country, study shows

 As the region has grown, so has traffic congestion.
 In 1982, Seattle auto commuters were delayed by 32 hours, according to the university’s data.
 That number crept up every year, plateaued at 62 hours between 2005 and 2010, then started climbing again.

 But take heart, Seattle: It could be worse.
-The city and the Washington State Department of Transportation (WSDOT) have taken some steps that have kept Seattle from moving up in the rankings, said Bill Eisele, senior research engineer at the transportation institute and the study’s co-author.
+The city and the Washington State Department of Transportation (WSDOT) have taken some steps that have kept Seattle from moving up in the rankings, said Bill Eisele, senior research engineer at the Transportation Institute and the study’s co-author.

 “Seattle is known for the incident response programs: the work as it relates to active traffic management, speed, or use of tolls,” Eisele said.